China raps state miner Minmetals for renewed environmental failures

 While Minmetals has set energy-saving and emissions reduction targets for 2019-21, there are no specific measures on how to implement them, the report said.

-Minmetals, whose subsidiaries also operate projects outside China in countries including Peru, Australia and Papua New Guinea, did not immediately respond to a request for comment on the ministry's findings.
+Minmetals, whose subsidiaries also operate projects outside China in countries including Peru, Australia and Papua New Guinea, said in an email on Tuesday it attached great importance to environmental protection work.

+The company accepts the feedback from the inspection team without question and will quickly formulate a rectification plan, a Minmetals spokesman said in an email.

-(Reporting by Tom Daly; additional reporting by David Stanway in Shanghai Editing by Shri Navaratnam)
+(Reporting by Tom Daly; additional reporting by David Stanway in Shanghai; Editing by Shri Navaratnam and Kim Coghill)

 ((tom.daly@thomsonreuters.com; +86 10 5669 2119;))